STORIS/material-responsive-grid/README.md

 ### Columns ###

-Columns are contained by a Row and have the following classes:
+Columns must be contained by a Row and have the following classes:

  - .col-{size}-{integer, 1-max column count} - Number of columns to consume for a particular screen size
  - .col-{size}-offset-{integer, 0-max column count-1} - Number of columns to offset this column for a particular screen size